Posted on August 4, 2016 and last updated on January 09, 2025

 • Pets: yes

-• Difficulty: easy
+• Difficulty: easy to moderate

-• Sights: shingle beach, views,
+• Sights: shingle beach, views

 Directions: Take Route 1 to Route 190 in Perry.
 Travel 7 miles, passing the Passamaquoddy Indian Reservation and a causeway.
 Approaching the city of Eastport, the road bends to the left.
 Take a hard right-hand turn here onto Deep Cove Road, and travel 0.8 miles to the parking area and trailhead.